ipfs/ipfs-docs/docs/install/command-line.md

 If you are running Kubo on a resource-constrained system (such as a Raspberry Pi), you should complete the following steps:

-  1. Install OpenSSL and rebuild Kubo manually with `make build GOTAGS=openssl`.
-See the [download and compile](https://github.com/ipfs/kubo/blob/v0.17.0/README.md#download-and-compile-ipfs) section for more information on compiling Kubo.
+  1. Download and compile Kubo manually.
+See the [Kubo README](https://github.com/ipfs/kubo/blob/v0.17.0/README.md#download-and-compile-ipfs) section for more information.
   1. Initialize your daemon with the `lowpower` profile.
-This reduces daemon overhead on the system but may degrade performance of content discovery and data fetching.
+This reduces daemon overhead on the system but may degrade content discovery and data fetching performance.

   ```bash
   ipfs init --profile=lowpower